zaahidvohra/Thrifty-Finds---Mini-Project/README.md

-# Thrifty Finds - Mini Project
+# Online_secondhand_shopping
-Mini project for my sem 5 of BCA
+Test project for sem5
+this is a chnage